mode19/testrail-cli/README.md

 ## Commands

 A list of currently supported commands and their arguments/flags.
+Note that every command can take a `--debug` flag, which outputs verbose information to stderr.

 #### `testrail-cli init`